romanospapanikolaou/angular-weather-app/README.md

 ## Features

 - **Current Weather:** Get real-time weather information including temperature, humidity, wind speed, and weather description for any city.
-- **Search Functionality:** Easily search for weather data by city name or by your location button.
+- **Search Functionality:** Easily search for weather data by city name or by your location.
 - **Responsive Design:** Enjoy a seamless experience on any device.

 ## Installation